ghostLWJ/Crawler-Facebook-Profile/README.md

 npm install
 ```

-Note: If you are using docker, when npm install please remeber add --no-bin-links.
+Note: If you are using docker, when npm install please remember add --no-bin-links.

 ```bash
 npm install --no-bin-links